All my dip lovers where are you at??

 Now, while the skillet is still warm add your chopped artichoke, white beans, and chopped spinach.
 Stir until all is combined and spinach has begun to shrink.
 Set aside while you prepare the rest of the blender ingredients.

-Into the blender ( with the onion/garlic mixture) add the rest of ingredient in list -- whole container of cream cheese, nutritional yeast, lemon juice, cashews , salt, pepper and almond milk.
+Into the blender ( with the onion/garlic mixture) add the rest of ingredients in the ingredient list -- a whole container of cream cheese, nutritional yeast, lemon juice, cashews, salt, pepper, and almond milk.

 Blend on high for a few minutes until the mixture is extremely creamy.
 Taste and adjust salt/pepper/ nutritional yeast preferences.

 Pour entire batch of sauce into the cast iron skillet.
-Using a large wooden spoon or bakers spatula mix sauce into veggie mix until everything is evenly coated and even.
+Using a large wooden spoon or baker's spatula mix sauce into the veggie mix until everything is evenly coated and even.
 Taste again for salt/ pepper preference.

 Feel free to sprinkle a little more nutritional yeast on top at this point!